RitamRoa/phantomLiberty/README.md

 - pnpm - For fast dependency management.
 - React & TypeScript.

-~ made with ❤️ by roa
+~ made with ❤️ by Roa